 In contrast, external KPIs measure the impact of the design team’s work on the performance of the product or company.
 Examples include user productivity, user satisfaction, net promoter score, and call center support requests—all of which can be expected to change favorably in response to effective design.
 On a larger scale, revenue can also function as an external KPI by connecting design to the company’s overall performance.
 This will be discussed in further detail below.

 After KPIs are selected, a baseline is established, and a process is put in place to monitor changes, results can be achieved quite quickly.
-Comparing results to the baseline over time allows the design department to see a quantifiable impact of their efforts, and helps in quickly determining the next steps of a product.
+Comparing results to the baseline over time allows the design department to see a quantifiable impact of their efforts, and helps in quickly determining the next steps of a digital product strategy.

 2. KPIs are Easy